olawuyio/snake290/README.md

 ## Documentation

-The SnakeGame class handles running the game and defining the pygame stageholds.
+The `SnakeGame` class handles running the game and defining the pygame stage.
-* on_quit: closes pygame window
+* `on_quit`: closes pygame window
-* on_event: handles a specific event
+* `on_event`: handles a specific event
-* handle_events: handle all current events
+* `handle_events`: handle all current events
-* update: handles changes
+* `update`: handles changes to the board
-* on_run: starts the game and keeps running it, updating game logic and rendering items.
+* `on_run`: starts the game and keeps running it, updating game logic and rendering items.

-The RenderHandler class takes in a 2d array and converts it into objects for pygame.
+The `RenderHandler` class takes in a 2D array and converts it into renderable objects for pygame.
-* update: loop through the game list and mirror it to a list of objects such that the objects represent visually what is going on in the game
+* `update`: loop through the game list and mirror it to a list of objects such that the objects represent visually what is going on in the game
-* render: goes through each object in the game and renders it
+* `render`: goes through each object in the game and renders it

-The State class defines a string which represents what the game should be doing
+The `State` class defines a string which represents what the game should be doing.
-* set_to_running: changes state to "running"
+* `set_to_running`: changes state to "running"
-* quit: changes state to "quit"
+* `quit`: changes state to "quit"

-The Board class represents board containing snake, food and wall.
-Thehis uses a 2D array made up of 0s, 1s, 2s and 3s  where each integer represents empty positions, Snake objects, food objects and wall objects respectively. shall remain unchanged.
+The `Board` class represents board containing snake, food and wall.
+It uses a 2D array made up of 0s, 1s, 2s and 3s  where each integer represents empty positions, snake objects, food objects and wall objects respectively.
-* get_width: get board width.
+* `get_width`: get board width.
-* get_height: get board height.
+* `get_height`: get board height.
-* is_valid_position: check if position is valid (within screen boundaries)
+* `is_valid_position`: check if position is valid (within screen boundaries)
-* is_position_empty: check if position is empty (no snake or food)
+* `is_position_empty`: check if position is empty (no snake or food)
-* get_random_empty_position: get a random empty position
+* `get_random_empty_position`: get a random empty position
-* get_all_empty_positions: get all empty positions
+* `get_all_empty_positions`: get all empty positions

-The Player class represent the snake on the board  and gets input from the keyboard events.
+The `Player` class represents the snake on the board and gets input from the keyboard events.
-* update: moves the player in the appropriate direction
+* `update`: moves the player in the appropriate direction
-* move: change the players direction in the game based on key presses
+* `move`: change the players direction in the game based on key presses

-The Food class
+The `Food` class represents the food on the board.
-* eat: eat food
+* `eat`: eat food
-* spawn_food: spawn food item at an empty position on board
+* `spawn_food`: spawn food item at an empty position on board

 The game is structured into a front-end and a back-end.
-The main jobs for the front-end are to display the game and keep the game running at 50 fps.
+The main jobs for the front-end are to display the game and keep the game running at 10 fps.
 For the back-end, the main purposes consists of running the game, tracking objects, and moving the player.
-The front end contains the RenderHandler class, while the back end contains the Board, Player, Food, and SnakeGame classes.
+The front end contains the `RenderHandler` class, while the back end contains the `Board`, `Player`, `Food`, and `SnakeGame` classes.

-Structuring the code this way will make it easier to find and solve issues, easier to make changes and additions, and possible to add to the game without knowledge of PyGame.
+Structuring the code this way will make it easier to find and solve issues, easier to make changes and additions, and possible to add to the game without knowledge of pygame.

-## Extending the code
+## Extending the Code
 Although there are multiple features the user can add to the game, a few that we would like to mention are below.